MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 3. Review the webhook request logs until you are confident of your setup and usage

-4. Some webhook requests such as archiving are not applicable to the setup and will fail.
+4. Some webhook requests are not applicable to the setup and will fail.
 This is normal behaviour.

-5. Webhooks will fail if you run out of IP addresses in the pool with relevant message
+5. Webhooks will fail with relevant message if you run out of IP addresses in the pool.

 6. You can resend webhooks that fail to provision the first time e.g. Web server was down or IP addresses were depleted when account was provisioned